 If UnitedHealthcare determines that health care services are being used in a harmful or abusive manner, UnitedHealthcare has the right to select an In-Network Physician to coordinate all of your future Covered Health Services.
 If you don't make a selection within 31 days of the date you are notified, UnitedHealthcare has the right to select an In-Network Physician for you.
-In the event that you do not use the In-Network Physician to coordinate all of your care, any Covered Health Services you receive may be paid at the Out-of-Network level.
+In the event that you do not use the In-Network Physician to coordinate all of your care, any Covered Health Services you receive will not be paid.